Fresno industrial park could bring in thousands of jobs and millions of tax revenue

 FRESNO, Calif.
-(KSEE) – A new industrial park could be coming to Fresno County.
+(KGPE) – A new industrial park could be coming to Fresno County.

 The almost 3,000-acre park would be located off the 99 on Peach Avenue.